Finding South Using the Stars

 In the northern hemisphere Polaris, the North Star, tends to get all the attention when it comes to finding direction using the stars.
 There is a good reason for this: it is easy to find and is very accurate.
 In the southern hemisphere the Southern Cross is used to find south and Polaris is not visible.
 But what about finding south in the northern hemisphere?
 The easiest thing is still to find Polaris and then look in the opposite direction, but what if we want a method that actually shows us south itself.
 Here is a nice simple and very unusual method that I invented a few years ago, which you can try this evening.

 First you need to find the constellation Leo.
 It is a nice, big and easy to identify constellation which, unlike some constellations I can think of, looks at least a little bit like how you would hope it does: ie. like a lion.
-If you are struggling then tonight it will be about three extended fist-widths to the left of the moon.
 Having found Leo, next you need to find two little-known but beautifully named stars, Chertan and Zosma, that form the rump of the lion.

 In the first image, Chertan is the star that has been ringed, and Zosma is the one directly above it.
 When Zosma appears directly above Chertan, as in this picture, you must be looking due South.
 Have a look as soon as the stars come out tonight.

 That is a nice, quick and simple method for using Leo to find south, but it does have one big drawback: it only works at certain times.
 I have devised a more advanced method for using Leo to find south that will work at any time and from anywhere that you can see Leo, but be warned this is a bit beyond beginner’s level so only read on if you are an experienced stargazer already or if you are up for a challenge!